tbh272/PaperZD2.5-Template/README.md

 Developed with **Unreal Engine 5** using the **PaperZD Plugin**, this template provides a foundation for creating 2.5D platformer games with hack-n-slash combat.
 It blends classic platformer mechanics (think Mario) with an engaging attack system.

+## BIG 1.0 Release!

+- Fixed some things, and "removed" some things that I dont want to extend any further right now!

 ## Base Systems:

 -   **Stats Component:**